How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Identification

 \subsection{Causal Effect}

 We are interested in estimating the causal effect of a specific intervention, commonly referred to as `treatment' in causal analysis and henceforth denoted by $D$, on an outcome of interest, denoted by $Y$.\footnote{Throughout this paper, capital letters denote random variables and small letters specific values of random variables.} In our context, $D$ reflects the reception or non-reception of coupons and $Y$ the purchasing behavior, measured as the average per-day expenditures during the coupon validity period.
 In the simplest treatment definition, $D$ is binary and takes the value 1 when the respective customer is provided with a coupon and 0 if this is not the case.
-Mathematically speaking, the value $d$ which treatment $D$ might take satisfies $d \in \{0,1\}$.
+Mathematically speaking, the value $d$ which treatment $D$ can take satisfies $d \in \{0,1\}$.
+The set of observations with $d = 1$ is commonly referred to as the treatment group, those for which $d= 0$ are called control group.
 Our subsequent discussion of causal effects and the statistical assumptions required for their measurement will focus on this binary treatment case for the sake of simplicity.
 However, our empirical analysis will also separately consider the effects of receiving coupons for five product categories, by running separate estimations for the comparison of each category to not receiving any coupons.
-This implies that the assumptions introduced in Section \ref{identifyingassumptions} need to hold for each of these categories, see e.g.\ \cite*{Im00} and \cite*{Le01} for discussions of multi-valued treatments.
+This implies that the assumptions introduced in Section \ref{identifyingassumptions} need to hold for each of these categories.
+For discussions of multi-valued treatments, see e.g.\ \cite*{Im00} and \cite*{Le01}.